-Investors is also a Massachusetts-chartered trust company headquartered in Boston, Massachusetts.
-Investors was founded in 1969 as a banking subsidiary of Eaton Vance Corporation, an investment management firm and reorganized in 1995 into its current holding company structure.
+Investors is a bank holding company located in Boston.
 It focuses on providing asset custody services to institutional investors based throughout the world.
-Investors Financial Services Corporation employs 3,200 people in Massachusetts and 4,300 people worldwide.
+Investors employs 3,200 people in Massachusetts and 4,300 people worldwide.
 Investors provides certain so-called "core" custody services, such as global custody, multi-currency accounting, fund administration, and middle office outsourcing.
 Investors also provides its institutional clients with "value added" bundled services, including securities lending, foreign exchange, cash management and investment advisory services.
-At March 31, 2007, Investors had total consolidated assets of $14.2 billion.
+As of March 31, 2007, Investors had total consolidated assets of approximately $14.2 billion.
+Investors conducts business primarily through its banking subsidiary, Investors Bank.
+Like State Street Bank, Investors Bank does not provide traditional banking services to retail customers or maintain bank branch offices.
+Investors Bank maintains its principal place of business in Boston, and it conducts business, directly or through its subsidiaries, from additional offices in Massachusetts, New York, and California in the United States, as well as offices in Ireland, Canada, the Cayman Islands, the United Kingdom, and Luxembourg.
+At March 31, 2007, Investors Bank had total consolidated assets of approximately $14.2 billion.

-The Petitioner states that the transaction will enhance State Street's leadership and competitiveness in this particular industry.
+The Petitioner argues that the transaction is in the best interests of its customers, employees, the Commonwealth as well as other affected parties.
+It states that the transaction will enhance State Street's leadership and competitiveness in this particular industry.
 According to the application, State Street's clients will be able to take advantage of Investor's strengths in private equity and hedge fund servicing areas.
-Investor's clients will also now have access to State Street's many various client services which are detailed in the application.
-The Petitioner acknowledges that similar services are provided by both State Street and Investors but does not plan to eliminate any services currently provided by Investors.
+Investor's clients will also now have access to State Street's many various client services.
+The Petitioner acknowledges that similar services are provided by both State Street and Investors.
 The transaction, they believe will result in synergies in these core operations allowing for greater efficiencies to the benefit of their customers.
 As set forth in the analysis of competitive effects of the transaction, the Petitioner again comments on the highly competitive aspect of the asset custody business and the ongoing consolidation on a national and global basis.
 Accordingly, State Street argues that the transaction will enable it to better serve existing clients, allow it to expand its customer base in the United States and internationally, as well as offer more products and services.

-The Division's review of this transaction includes an assessment of the subsidiary banks' performance under CRA.
-Such assessment for a state-chartered bank, such as State Street and Investors, includes examination by Division of Bank personnel, as well as an analysis of the legitimate concerns raised by the community and the bank's response to those concerns.
+The Board's review of this transaction includes an assessment of the subsidiary banks' performance under CRA.
+Such assessment for a state-chartered bank, such as State Street Bank and Investors Bank, includes examination by personnel of the Division of Banks, as well as an analysis of the legitimate concerns raised by the community and the bank's response to those concerns.
+For other institutions, the Board reviews the descriptive rating and evaluation by the applicable federal or state bank regulatory agency.
 Here, the relevant evaluations were submitted as part of Petitioner's application materials.
-Since neither State Street nor Investors offer traditional deposit and credit products and services to retail consumers nor maintain retail branch offices, each as been designated as a wholesale bank for purposes of analyzing their compliance with the federal and Massachusetts CRA.
-The application provides additional information on State Street's actions in meeting the needs of its community.
-Both State Street and Investors have received an "Outstanding" CRA performance rating from the Division of Banks.
+Since neither State Street Bank nor Investors Bank offer traditional deposit and credit products and services to retail consumers nor maintain retail branch offices, each as been designated as a wholesale bank for purposes of analyzing their compliance with the federal and Massachusetts CRA.
+The application provides additional information on State Street's actions to meeting the needs of its community.
+Both State Street Bank and Investors Bank have received an "Outstanding" CRA performance rating from the Division of Banks.

 June 26, 2007